Ignatius Sancho

 His life

 He published a couple of plays (now lost) and musical compositions.
-His letters were published under his own name and under a pseudonym Africanus.
-He was the first black Briton to vote in an election and have an obituary published in the papers.
-Thomas Gainsborough painted his portrait and he knew many members of the nobility.
+His letters were published under his own name, and under a pseudonym Africanus.
+Thomas Gainsborough painted his portrait and he knew many members of the nobility and famous people of the day, such as actor David Garrick.
+He was the first black Briton to have an obituary published in the papers.
+The Gentleman's Magazine recorded his death: "In Charles Street, Westminster, Mr Ignatius Sancho, grocer and oilman" [ie. trading in oils and pickles].

 Further reading